kxz/omnipresence/docs/api.rst

    :py:attr:`~.Message.target` is a string containing the reply redirection target, or the actor's nick if none was specified.
    :py:attr:`~.Message.subaction` is the command keyword.
    :py:attr:`~.Message.content` is a string containing any trailing arguments.

+.. describe:: cmdhelp

+   Represents a command help request.
+   :py:attr:`~.Message.venue` and :py:attr:`~.Message.target` are as for
+   the ``command`` type.
+   :py:attr:`~.Message.subaction` is the command keyword for which help was requested.
+   :py:attr:`~.Message.content` is a string containing any trailing arguments.